 The first Special Olympics Ballroom Dance Training & Competition program was developed by the Fort Wayne Dancesport USA Dance Chapter # 2046 working with Special Olympics Indiana and Easter Seals Arc.
 Efforts began in 2007 with a charity event generating about $10,000.
 This funded dance lessons, both group and private, that trained the individuals with intellectual challenges to ballroom dance.
 It culminated in a first ever Special Olympics competition on July 5, 2008.
 The goal “To effect a quality of life change in the participants of this ballroom dance program and provide the participants who are learning a new sport “ballroom dancing” the opportunity to complete in that sport as Special Olympics Indiana Ballroom Dancers and be judged the same as other amateur ballroom dance competitors. ” Other chapters in our network are encouraged to explore similar opportunities in their own state.
 A guide book on how to establish a training program and/or competitive Special Olympics event is available to our chapters.

 USA Dance Chapters are encouraged to dedicate at least one dance or special event to raising funds to support K12 and College outreach dance programs, dancesport or to fund other charities like “Affair of the Heart” for the American Heart Association, “Wounded Warriors Appreciation Ball” to benefit veterans, “Save Your Brain” events focused on research and support of Alzheimers or other mental health issues, “Dance For The Cure” for cancer and many others as preferred by their membership.
 Guidelines are available to our chapters for Affair of the Heart, Wounded Warriors Appreciation Ball, Special Olympics, Save Your Brain and to assist in other major event planning.
-Chapters note - there are resources available to guide you in hosting similar events.
-Contact Central Office at email@example.com for details.
+Chapters note – there are resources available to guide you in hosting similar events.
+Contact our central office for details.